justinrm/valley-vote/README.md

 # Valley Vote: Legislative Data Analysis & Prediction Platform

 Valley Vote aims to collect, process, and analyze legislative data, initially focusing on the Idaho State Legislature.
-The platform seeks to understand legislative behavior by integrating diverse data sources like voting records, bill sponsorships, committee assignments, campaign finance, demographics, and election history.
+The platform seeks to enhance understanding of legislative behavior and potentially improve transparency by integrating diverse data sources like voting records, bill sponsorships, committee assignments, campaign finance, demographics, and election history.
 The ultimate goal is to provide insights through data visualization, predictive modeling (vote prediction), and potentially a user-friendly interface including a chatbot for querying legislative information.

 ## Overview

-Understanding why legislators vote the way they do is complex.
-Valley Vote tackles this by:
+Understanding why legislators vote the way they do is complex and crucial for informed civic engagement.
+Valley Vote tackles this challenge by:

 1.  **Aggregating Diverse Data:** Collecting data from official sources (LegiScan API, state legislature websites, campaign finance portals, Census) into a unified structure.
 2.  **Processing & Cleaning:** Standardizing formats, handling missing data, and matching entities across different datasets (e.g., linking scraped names to official IDs, finance records to legislators).